MuckyTaters/MuckyVision3/README.md

     You should see a file called GameEngTest, which when executed will create a new window showing a small white biplane moving over a city of scrolling purple blocks.
-The demo will run for about ten seconds, then close automatically.
+The demo will run for about fourteen seconds, then close automatically.
 You made need to give this file run permission in order to execute it.

 Suggestions for Windows (MinGW):